return to Home page ABBA HILLEL SILVER CHAIR

 In 1964 a half-million dollars was a generous endowment for a chair in the humanities.
 As an example, in February 1964 a professorship in business and economics, where salaries are often higher, at Harvard and its Business School was established for that amount in honor of another Clevelander — George Gund II.
 (More on this chair.)

 On Friday October 2, 1964 the Jewish Independent reported on the new chair on pages 1 and 5.
-The last lines of the story are specially significant:
+The last lines of the story are relevant here: "A committee of faculty members and community representatives will be appointed immediately to seek a scholar of distinction to fill the post."

 THE HISTORY OF THE CHAIR